-How does a central data repository help businesses with improved analytics?
+How does a central data repository help businesses with improved advanced analytics?

 A central data repository can assist you by combining data from multiple sources into a single location.
 This provides a centralized view of the data, making analysis easier and more efficient.
 The data can also be standardized, cleansed and integrated.
 This ensures that the insights drawn from it are accurate and consistent.